Western Cape Provincial Parliament: Election

 The provincial legislature consists of 42 members, who are elected through a system of party list proportional representation with closed lists.
 In other words, each voter casts a vote for one political party, and seats in the legislature are allocated to the parties in proportion to the number of votes received.
 The seats are then filled by members in accordance with lists submitted by the parties before the election.

 The legislature is elected for a term of five years unless it is dissolved early.
 This may occur if the legislature votes to dissolve and it is at least three years since the last election, or if the Premiership falls vacant and the legislature fails to elect a new Premier within ninety days.
 By convention, all nine provincial legislatures and the National Assembly are elected on the same day.

-The most recent election was held on 8 May 2019.
+The most recent election was held on 29 May 2024.
 The following table summarizes the results.

 The following table shows the composition of the provincial parliament after past elections and floor-crossing periods.

 Officers

 The presiding officer of the Provincial Parliament is the Speaker, assisted by a Deputy Speaker.
-The Speaker position is currently held by Daylin Mitchell of the Democratic Alliance, while the Deputy Speaker is Beverley Schäfer also of the DA.
+The Speaker position is currently held by Daylin Mitchell of the Democratic Alliance, while the Deputy Speaker is Reagen Allen also of the DA.

 Apart from being the executive head of the province, the Premier also leads the governing party or coalition in the Provincial Parliament.
 The leader of the largest party not in government is recognised as Leader of the Opposition.
 As of 2019 the Premier is Alan Winde of the Democratic Alliance.
 Cameron Dugmore of the African National Congress is Leader of the Opposition since 2019, after Khaya Magaxa was elected to the National Assembly of South Africa.